Language | DE de_DEEL el

 In the afternoon, tickets are sold at the harbor entrance for cruises to Paxos, Parga, northern Corfu, and even Albania.

-Benitses is the Perfect Corfu Getaway
+Why Benitses is a Perfect Corfu Getaway

 Benitses, on Corfu’s east coast, is a perfect starting point to explore the island’s stunning landscapes.